Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 where $P_{\sigma}$ is a permutation matrix and $\|A\|_F = \sqrt{\sum_{i,j} A_{i,j}^2}$ is the Frobenius norm.
 This approach tests whether relational geometry alone is sufficiently consistent across network instances to identify neuron class identity.

 \paragraph{Learned Decoder.} We trained a transformer-based decoder \citep{vaswani2017attention} with self-attention layers, treating rows of $X'$ as tokens.
+The decoder architecture consists of 2 multi-head self-attention layers with 4 attention heads and hidden dimensionality 128, followed by a single fully-connected output layer.
 Crucially, we do not use positional encodings (as in the original transformer architecture) to ensure permutation invariance: the only positional information is which row corresponds to the target neuron.
 Training used 800 networks (8000 data points), validation used 200 held-out networks (2000 data points), ensuring the decoder learns general relational patterns.
-We trained 5 decoder instances with different random seeds to assess variance.
+We trained for 200 epochs with batch size 64, learning rate 0.001, and cross-entropy loss.
+We trained 5 decoder instances with different random seeds in each setup to assess variance.